dadams05/youtube-video-summarizer/README.md

 # Local Video Summarizer

-A private tool for summarizing video content locally using Ollama.
+A private, local tool for summarizing YouTube videos and local video files using Ollama.
 This project can be run natively on Windows or fully containerized via Docker.

+> **Important Notes**
+> * This project was developed and tested on Windows 11 with an NVIDIA GPU.
+If your system specs differ significantly, it may require additional configuration.
-I have not tested this project on Linux so this guide will not include instructions for Linux users (sorry, but the Docker section and files should be a good reference).
+> * This guide does not include explicit instructions for Linux users; however, the provided Docker files and instructions are a good reference for running the project on Linux.
+> * This tool can summarize local video files on your hard drive, not just YouTube videos.

-## System Prerequisites: NVIDIA GPU
+## System Prerequisites: Nvidia GPU

-No matter which installation path you choose below, an NVIDIA GPU is highly recommended.
+Regardless of which installation path you choose, an **Nvidia GPU is highly recommended** for better performance.

-1. **Check Driver Version**
+### 1. Check Driver Version

-Run the following command in your terminal:
+Open your terminal or Command Prompt and run:

 ```bash
 nvidia-smi
 ```

 Look for the **Driver Version** and **CUDA Version** in the top-right corner.
 It should read `550.x` or higher.
-If it is outdated, download and update your driver directly from the NVIDIA Drivers page.
+If your drivers are outdated, download and install the latest version from the [Nvidia Drivers page](https://www.nvidia.com/en-us/drivers/).

-2. **Verify Ollama GPU Detection**
+### 2. Verify Ollama GPU Detection

-If your driver is up-to-date, Ollama should automatically detect it.
-You can verify the model is loaded into VRAM by running the following command while a model is active:
+If your driver is up-to-date, Ollama should detect your GPU automatically.
+You can verify that your model is loaded into VRAM by running the following command while a model is active:

 ```bash
 ollama ps
 ```

-If it successfully uses your GPU, you will see a device listed (e.g., `gpu` or `cuda`).
-If it says `cpu`, Ollama is silently falling back to processing on your processor, which will be significantly slower.
+If Ollama is successfully using your GPU, you will see a device listed (e.g., `gpu` or `cuda`).
+If it says `cpu`, Ollama is silently falling back to your processor, which will significantly slow down generation.

----
+## Setup Instructions

+Choose the setup path that best fits your current environment.
+If you already have Docker or Ollama installed, I recommend choosing the corresponding option below.

-## Option 1: Native Windows Setup
+### Option 1: Native Windows Setup

-*Best for users who prefer working directly on their host machine without Docker.*
+*Best for if you prefer working directly on your host machine without Docker.*

 **Requirements:**

-* **Python 3.10+** installed and added to PATH.
+* **Python 3.10+** installed and added to your system PATH.
-* **Ollama** installed and running on your machine.
+* **[Ollama](https://ollama.com/)** installed and running on your machine.
-* Your desired model must be downloaded in Ollama (e.g., `ollama pull qwen2.5:14b`).
+* Your desired model must be downloaded in Ollama (e.g., `ollama pull <model name>`, this project uses `qwen2.5:14b` by default).

 **Installation & Execution:**

-1. Run the Windows setup script to download dependencies (FFmpeg, Whisper, yt-dlp) and configure the environment:
+1. Run the Windows setup script to download dependencies (FFmpeg, Whisper, yt-dlp) and configure the virtual environment:
 ```cmd
 windows_setup.cmd
 ```